saucelabs/elemental-next/frontend/docs/updated-tips/13-how-to-access-basic-auth/ruby.md

 ## Use Case

 Sometimes you'll work with applications that are secured behind [Basic HTTP Authentication](http://en.wikipedia.org/wiki/Basic_access_authentication) (a.k.a.
 Basic Auth).
-In order to access them you'll need to pass credentials to the site when requesting a page.
-Otherwise you'll get a system level pop-up prompting you for a username and password -- rendering Selenium helpless.
+In order to access them you'll need to pass credentials to the site when requesting a page otherwise you'll get a system level pop-up prompting you for a username and password -- rendering Selenium helpless.

 Before Selenium 2 we were able to accomplish this by injecting credentials into a custom header, but now a popular way to do it is using something like [BrowserMob Proxy](http://bmp.lightbody.net/).
-Some people are also solving this issue with browser specific configurations.
+Some people are also solving this issue with browser specific configurations but those methods feel a little heavy and complicated.

-But those methods feel a little heavy and complicated.
-Instead, let's use a more simpler approach that is browser agnostic and quick to setup.
+Instead, let's use a more straightforward approach that is browser agnostic and quick to setup.

 ## A Solution